baleada/docs/src/prose/utilities/index.md

 :::

 Utility classes can be divided into these categories:
-- **Center** utilities, which make it super easy to center elements or their contents, without having to think about flex vs. grid, flex direction, etc.
+- **Center** utilities, which make it easy to center elements or their contents, regardless of flex vs. grid, flex direction, etc.
+- **Corner** utilities, which make it easy to place elements or their contents in a specific corner, regardless of flex vs. grid, flex direction, etc.
+- **Edge** utilities, which make it easy to place elements or their contents in the center of a specific edge, regardless of flex vs. grid, flex direction, etc.
 - **Dimension** utilities, which are an excellent shorthand for creating elements with the same height and width.

 All classes have a total specificity of 1, making them easy to override if needed.